ehgh/MySQL-auto-grading-tool/README.md

-# MySQL-auto-grading
+# MySQL-auto-grading tool
 Runs queries from a <*.sql> file and compare the output to <Solution.sql> queries output and create feedback file and grade on queries.

-Here, is the directory setting: dir:\
+Directory setting:
+dir:\
     - auto_grade.py\
     - Solution.sql\